serzhshakur/test-automation-training/2-simple-java-project/readme.md

 In lesson 1 we learned how to create a simple Java project.
 Now let's go further and configure our project so it meets our test automation needs.

-Let's assume that we need to setup an automation project to cover "http://demo.prestashop.com" page with Selenium web tests.
+Let's assume that we need to setup an automation project to cover "http://demo.prestashop.com" website with Selenium web tests.
 This will require to add some dependencies to `build.gradle` file namely
 * Selenide (a lightweight wrapper over Selenium lib)
 * Junit5 as a test runner